 If you’ve never had to use workers’ compensation insurance before, the concept seems rather simple.
 You get hurt at work.
 You report your injury.
 You get some help covering lost wages and medical expenses.
 How hard could it be?
+Our Richmond workers’ compensation attorney are here to help you understand more about workers’ compensation.

 Of course, like many things in life, it’s not as simple as it seems on the surface.
 For most people, once the process of filing a workers’ compensation claim begins, they quickly realize that there are a great number of things they never considered and they are amazed by the number of questions they suddenly have floating through their heads.